ververve/channels/README.md

 c.close
 ```

+Above we
-Here we create a `Channel` that can accept and deal out `String` values.
-In an `async` block we wait for a future value to take from the `Channel`.
-Outside the `async` block we then put the value `"Hello"`, which allows the `async` take to complete.
-Finally we close the `Channel`.
+1. Create a `Channel` that can accept and deal out `String` values.
+2. In an `async` block we wait for a future value to take from the `Channel`.
+3. Outside the `async` block we then put the value `"Hello"`, which allows the `async` take to complete.
+4. Finally we close the `Channel`.

 ## License